Get on the path to results today.

 At the beginning of a Paternity or Divorce Action, parties may need temporary orders for Child Custody, to include a parenting plan, and orders for legal and physical custody.
 If Children are involved, both custody and Child Support Orders will be needed.
 Spousal Support is another issue to be determined, depending upon the relative incomes of the parties.
 Some cases require temporary orders for Property, such as exclusive use and possession of the family residence.
 Every case is unique, and needs attention to detail.

-Due to Covid-19, all Orange County Superior Court family law matters are being held remotely.
+Due to Covid-19, almost all Orange County Superior Court family law matters are being held remotely.
 You can be in my office, or appear from home, for your court hearing.
-Presently, remote hearings are scheduled well into October and November 2020.
+Presently, remote hearings are scheduled well into October and November 2021.

 Family Law issues can be very complicated.
 I have knowledge of property law, can analyze complex information regarding taxes, business operations, issues pertaining to psychology, custody, finances as it pertains to child and spousal support, inheritance and retirement issues, to name a few.
-As a CFLS, I am required to maintain twice the Continuing Legal Education credits every year to maintain my standing as a Certified Family Law Specialist.
+As a Certified Family Law Specialist (CFLS), I am required to maintain twice the Continuing Legal Education credits every year to maintain my standing as a CFLS.